Erdeia/erdeia.github.io/projects.md

     <h2>Artistic interests</h2>

   <p>
-    In addition to science, I have a long-standing interest in visual art, particularly the diversity of organic forms and how mutation and functional variation are inherent in diversity and adaptation.
-While studying olfaction in my chemical ecology research, I developed an interest in multisensory art and how to communicate olfactory processes beyond the walls of the laboratory.
-A key focus of my current outreach work is translating non-human modes of chemical communication into humanly perceivable and engaging forms.
-This allows non-human smellscapes to be shared not only as data, but also as lived and sensed experiences, encouraging more empathetic engagement with non-human perception.
+    In addition to science, I have a long-standing interest in visual art, particularly the diversity of organic forms, and the way in which mutation and functional variation are inherent to evolution.
+While studying olfaction and natural volatile compounds, I developed a keen interest in multisensory art and in communicating olfactory experiences beyond the laboratory.
+A key focus of my current outreach work involves translating non-human modes of chemical communication into art forms that can be perceived and engaged with by humans.
+This enables non-human smellscapes to be shared not only as data, but also as lived and sensed experiences, thereby encouraging a more empathetic approach to non-human habitants of our environment.
 </p>
   </div>
 </div>